hennlo/Q-shall-not-pass/README.md

 and add it to your Qisge

 You can of course also look at the [game](Assets/StreamingAssets/Exchange/Data/game/game.py) itself, to get inspiration and see the magic behind everything.

+## Game Mechanics

+The game essentially revolves around three game mechanics, which Use Quantum Computing.

+1. A procedural level and map generation
+2. Proportional character generation using the natural constraints of qubits and their expectation values
+3. Matching player and gate proportions by comparing expectation values of player qubit and  passage qubit
+4. Level progression: Forcing the user to execute a specific number of tasks in order to reach a certain level progress while internally applying rotation gates to achieve the desired target state

 ### Credits
 This game was done with the help of: